 The Role of HACCP in Ensuring Compliance

-Implementing an HACCP (Hazard Analysis and Critical Control Points) system is one of the most effective methods for food businesses to ensure compliance with temperature regulations.
-HACCP identifies critical control points, such as refrigeration or cooking temperatures, where deviations could pose food safety risks.
-By setting clear temperature limits, establishing continuous monitoring practices, and defining corrective actions, HACCP enables businesses to integrate legal standards into their daily operations without needing to consult each law individually.
+The implementation of an HACCP (Hazard Analysis and Critical Control Points) system is one of the most effective ways to ensure compliance with temperature control regulations.
+HACCP identifies critical control points, such as cooling or cooking temperatures where deviations can compromise food safety, and describes monitoring techniques, corrective actions, and documentation protocols.

 Types of Businesses Subject to Temperature Monitoring